Highlights Of The Program

 • Demonstrating CPX-351 as a fixed-ratio liposomal platform with proven impact in AML

-• Contrasting liposomes with ADCs, biologics and targeted agents across delivery and toxicity
+• Contrasting liposomes with ADCs, biologics, and targeted agents across delivery and toxicity

 • Translating formulation innovation into practice through preparation and toxicity management